DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Methods

 \subsubsection{Original datasets}

-We evaluated the performance of DiPPER and alternative methods using data from 67 published human gut microbiome studies, employing 16S rRNA gene sequencing (16S) or shotgun metagenomic sequencing (shotgun) \cite{Duvallet2017Meta-analysisResponses, Pasolli2017AccessibleExperimentHubb}.
+We evaluated the performance of DiPPER and competing methods using data from 57 published human gut microbiome studies, employing 16S rRNA gene sequencing (16S) or shotgun metagenomic sequencing (shotgun) \cite{Duvallet2017Meta-analysisResponses, Pasolli2017AccessibleExperimentHubb}.
 These studies compared healthy individuals to those with various diseases, such as colorectal cancer (CRC), inflammatory bowel disease (IBD), and type 1 or type 2 diabetes, or other conditions such as obesity.
-As some studies included multiple non-healthy groups, the total number of datasets extracted from the 67 studies was 80 (39 16S and 41 shotgun datasets).
+As some studies included multiple non-healthy groups, the total number of datasets extracted from the 57 studies was 80 (39 16S and 41 shotgun datasets).

 Sample sizes in the datasets ranged from 20 to 747.
 The 16S and shotgun datasets were analyzed at the genus and species levels, respectively.
-Features present in fewer than four samples were filtered out.
-Following filtering, the number of features ranged from 49 to 495 per dataset.
-Detailed descriptions of the datasets are provided in the Supplementary Material.
+Features present in fewer than four samples were filtered out, leading to the number of features ranging from 49 to 495 per dataset.
+Additionally, features present in all samples (100\% prevalence) were removed prior to applying the DPA methods.
+Details of the datasets are provided in Supplementary Tables S1 and S2.